Symptoms of food poisoning include:

 Sometimes, people can get infected with anti-microbial 'superbugs' from contaminated food without developing any symptoms.
 These 'superbugs' however can make standard treatments become ineffective and infections more difficult to treat.

-Causes of Foodborne Diseases
+Causes of Foodborne Disease

 Favourable Factors for Bacterial Growth

 The presence of water and nutrients, along with favourable temperature, promotes the survival and growth of bacteria.
-Inadequate cooking, contamination by raw food and improper holding temperature are the three most frequently identified contributing factors to foodborne diseases in Hong Kong.
+Inadequate cooking, contamination by raw food and improper holding temperature are the three most frequently identified contributing factors to foodborne disease in Hong Kong.

 Temperature Danger Zone